sbayd-testingacc/todo-list/README.md

 ### Contributing

-Make a fork of this repoisority.
+Make a fork of this repository.
 No PRs into this repository, please :).

 Open one or more PRs into the master branch of your fork.